eshneken/terraform-bmcs-weblogic-jenkins-chef/Readme.md

-# Infrastructure-as-Code (IaC) with Jenkins, Terraform, Chef, and Weblogic on Oracle Bare Metal Cloud (BMCS)
+# Infrastructure-as-Code (IaC) with Jenkins, Terraform, Chef, and Weblogic on Oracle Cloud Infrastructure (OCI)
 Ed Shnekendorf, Cloud Platform Architect, Oracle

 ## Overview
 This repository provides the code used to demonstrate IaC concepts using Oracle Cloud, Jenkins, Terraform, and Chef.

-To demonstrate, the user needs to set up a Jenkins server (either in Oracle Cloud or on-premises) to act as an orchestrator, a private docker registry (ideally running in BMCS and potentially on the same compute instance as the Jenkins server), and to have a [Hosted Chef](https://chef.io/) account to which the included cookbooks can be uploaded.
+To demonstrate, the user needs to set up a Jenkins server (either in Oracle Cloud or on-premises) to act as an orchestrator, a private docker registry (ideally running in OCI and potentially on the same compute instance as the Jenkins server), and to have a [Hosted Chef](https://chef.io/) account to which the included cookbooks can be uploaded.

 The demo flow consists of going to the Jenkins console and triggering an environment deployment.
 Doing this will prompt the user to enter 4 parameters:

 * An **Environment Identifier** which acts as a unique designator and allows multiple deployments to occur in parallel (e.g. DEV, TEST, SPRINT_5, FEATURE_XYZ, etc)
-* A **Region** which defines which BMCS region is the target
+* A **Region** which defines which OCI region is the target
 * An **Availability Domain** which designates which AD of the selected region the infrastructure is deployed to
 * A **Docker Application Tag** which designates which docker image is in the docker repo that should be installed

 Upon starting the pipeline, Jenkins will pull all of the IaC assets from GitHub (demonstrating a key aspect of infrastructure as code) and kick off a Terraform process to create a virtual cloud network (VCN) with associated subnet, security list, internet gateway, and routing tables.
 Terraform will also provision a compute instance and then trigger a call the hosted Chef server to configure the instance.
 Chef will install Docker on the target instance and then pull a Weblogic 12.2.1.2 image from the private Docker registry and install and run it on the compute instance.
 The end-result is a fresh software-defined environment provisioned and running Weblogic in a completely automated fashion in about 5 minutes.

 Jenkins also exposes a destruction pipeline which can be called (using the same Environment Identifier) to destroy the infrastructure.
 Calling this flow will remove the compute instance and the software-defined network that was created.
-This is accomplished (with concurrency) but leveraging BMCS object storage (behind the scenes) to manage multiple Terraform state files based on the unique identifier.
+This is accomplished (with concurrency) but leveraging OCI object storage (behind the scenes) to manage multiple Terraform state files based on the unique identifier.

 It is helpful to understand Terraform before modifying this code for your own purposes.
 A great resource that I used to learn was this [excellent book](http://www.terraformupandrunning.com/) by Jim Brikman.
 It is also important to understand Chef and a great resource is working through the 'Getting Started' and 'Infrastructure Automation' modules of the [Learn Chef Rally](https://learn.chef.io/).